Iacob Zadik: Bukovina

-Pokuttia and Bessarabia
+Pokuttia

 Within days of his Cernăuți entry, the Romanian General Staff ordered Zadik to occupy the entire Bukovina, including its Ukrainian-majority northern half.
 This was a retaliation for the ZUNR's attempt to mobilize all able-bodied Ukrainian men into the Ukrainian Galician Army (UHA).
 As head of the General Staff, Constantin Prezan personally cleared Zadik for this expedition, which went against the terms of the November Armistice; during his advance, he also routed the Sich Riflemen, who withdrew from northern Bukovina, and captured Archduke Wilhelm.
 The operation, fully accomplished on November 21, was largely without bloodshed—one exception occurred during the advance on Luzhany, when the "Dragoș" detachment was engaged in a skirmish that resulted in deaths on both sides.

 Zadik's securing of the province paved the way for the union of Bukovina with Romania, ultimately proclaimed on November 28.
 He was present for the deliberations as an army representative, and, as Filipciuc notes, had no voting rights; Filipciuc also dismisses as inaccurate any reports suggesting that Zadik himself signed the union proclamation.
 On Saint Stephen's Day (December 27) 1918, the General presided over the Cernăuți festivities honoring Stephen the Great.
 From January 1919, Zadik and his 8th Infantry Division were tasked with organizing a Romanian offensive into Pokuttia, which they were to pacify in support of Poland; Zadik's operation was directed against the ZUNR, which controlled Pokuttia and still stated a claim to northern Bukovina.
 ZUNR representatives, alarmed by Romanian maneuvers, met Zadik in Bukovina and asked for a truce.
 The two sides only agreed that the territorial conflict should be resolved with further negotiations in Bucharest.
 The Romanian incursion began on May 22, and saw no opposition from the UHA, which withdrew its soldiers to the Polish front.
 The expedition was closely preceded by the airdropping of leaflets which included Zadik's pledges to the Pokuttian inhabitants.